jmswtlk/PortalToTruth/README.md

 Note: 01/22/2020 -- As I work technical details, I will be looking, too, at the machine-human aspect.
 Humans have a long history.
 And, generational dynamics are age-old.
 It is there where we see some interesting phenomenon.
 I will use one (unnamed) group where I can see closely the interplay of the older and younget sets with the emerging being a major influence.

+Note: 02/06/2020 -- Watch Rlog.md for some technical discussions, say, MIP and NEXP in a framework needing some attention.